Andervss/home-lab-active-directory/README.md

 - `ping <ip> -t` → Continuously pings a device to monitor connectivity (`Ctrl + C` to stop)
 - `taskmgr`

-## Further CMD Commands / Group Policy
+## Group Policy & Useful Commands

-- `gpresult` → Displays Resultant Set of Policy (RSOP) information
+### Group Policy Commands
 - `gpresult /r` → Displays applied user and computer policies
-- `gpresult /?` → Displays help and available command options
-- `gpresult /r > c:\result.txt` → Exports policy results to a text file
-- `gpresult /h gpresult.html` → Generates HTML Group Policy report
+- `gpresult /h gpresult.html` → Generates an HTML report of applied Group Policy
-- `gpupdate` or `gpupdate /force` → Refreshes and reapplies Group Policy settings
+- `gpupdate /force` → Refreshes and reapplies Group Policy settings

-## Command Notes
+### Network Notes
-- DHCP Enabled = Yes → Dynamic IP address
+- `DHCP Enabled = Yes` → Dynamic IP address
-- DHCP Enabled = No → Static IP address
+- `DHCP Enabled = No` → Static IP address

 ## Desktop1 Windows 10 Pro Lab
+- Created a Windows 10 Pro client VM (`Desktop1`) for testing within the domain.
-- Originally downloaded Windows 11 ISO
-- Encountered black screen on first boot and attempted troubleshooting
+- Initially attempted to use a Windows 11 ISO but encountered a black screen during the first boot.
-- Switched to Windows 10 ISO due to compatibility issues with VirtualBox
+- Switched to Windows 10 after troubleshooting compatibility issues with VirtualBox.
-- Allocated 8GB RAM, 2 CPUs, 50GB disk
+- Allocated 8GB RAM, 2 CPUs and 50GB storage.
-- Enabled built-in Administrator account
+- Enabled the built-in Administrator account.
-- Removed standard user account for simplified lab setup
+- Removed the standard user account to simplify the lab setup.
-- Renamed computer to `Desktop1`
+- Renamed the computer to `Desktop1`.
-- Configured static IP:
+- Configured a static IP:
-  - IP address: `10.1.10.3` (must be different from server)
+  - IP address: `10.1.10.3`
   - Subnet mask: `255.0.0.0`
   - Default gateway: `10.1.10.1`
   - Preferred DNS server: `10.1.10.2`
   - Alternate DNS server: `10.1.10.1`
-- Changed network adapter from NAT to Host-only Adapter in VirtualBox settings
+- Changed the VirtualBox network adapter from NAT to Host-only Adapter.
-- Joined domain `andervss.com` using domain administrator credentials
+- Joined the `andervss.com` domain using domain administrator credentials.
-- Successfully logged into the domain using the `helpdesk` account
+- Successfully logged into the domain using the `helpdesk` account.
-- Practiced creating an organisational unit, creating a user account, and moving accounts into folders
+- Practised creating organisational units, user accounts and moving accounts between OUs.
-- Explored Group Policy Management, including password policy, account lockout duration, account lockout threshold, and max password age
+- Explored Group Policy Management, including:

-## Notes
-- In most help desk roles, direct access to servers (e.g. Server Manager) is restricted
+  - Password policy
+  - Account lockout duration
+  - Account lockout threshold
+  - Maximum password age

+## Remote Server Administration Tools (RSAT)
-- Administration is typically performed using tools like RSAT from a client machine
+- Used RSAT to explore managing Windows Server from a Windows client.

-## Optional RSAT Features
-- Remote Server Administration Tools (RSAT) allow administrators to manage Windows Server roles remotely from a Windows 10/11 machine
+- RSAT allows administrators to manage Windows Server roles and services remotely without directly accessing the server.
-- Common RSAT tools added:
+- Tools explored:
   - Server Manager
-  - Remote Desktop Services Tools
   - Active Directory Domain Services Tools
-  - Active Directory Certificate Services Tools
   - Group Policy Management Tools
   - DNS Server Tools
   - DHCP Server Tools

 ## Desktop2 Windows 10 Pro Lab
-- Created second Windows 10 client VM (`Desktop2`)
+- Created a second Windows 10 Pro client VM (`Desktop2`).
-- Configured static IP: `10.1.10.4`
+- Configured a static IP:
+  - IP address: `10.1.10.4`
-- Joined domain `andervss.com`
+- Joined the `andervss.com` domain.
-- Successfully logged in using `helpdesk` account
+- Successfully logged into the domain using the `helpdesk` account.
-- Tested account lockout using user `patty`
+- Tested account lockout using user `patty`.
-- Practised unlocking accounts and resetting passwords through Active Directory
+- Practised unlocking accounts and resetting passwords through Active Directory.
-- Removed `Desktop2` from the domain and successfully rejoined it
+- Removed `Desktop2` from the domain and successfully rejoined it.

-## Shared Folders and Security Groups
+## Shared Folders, Security Groups & Permissions
-- Created shared folders `HR` and `Personal` through Server Manager
+- Created shared folders `HR` and `Personal` through Server Manager.
 - Configured shared network paths:
   - `\\SERVER2022\HR`
   - `\\SERVER2022\Personal`
-- Created security group `HR`
+- Created a security group called `HR`.
+- Added user `patty` to the relevant security groups.
-- Documented shared folder network paths within group descriptions for easier administration
+- Documented shared folder paths within group descriptions for easier administration.
-- Added user `patty` to relevant security groups

-## NTFS Permissions and Access Control
-- Disabled inheritance on shared folders to configure custom permissions
+- Disabled inheritance on shared folders to configure custom permissions.
-- Removed default users/groups from permissions
+- Removed default users/groups from the folder permissions.
-- Added `helpdesk` account and assigned Modify permissions
+- Added the `helpdesk` account and assigned Modify permissions.
-- Configured `HR` and `Personal` folder permissions with Read/Write access
+- Configured `HR` and `Personal` folder permissions with Read/Write access.

-## Desktop2 Share Access Testing
+### Share Access Testing
-- Logged into `Desktop2` using user `patty`
+- Logged into `Desktop2` using user `patty`.
-- Connected to shared folders using:
+- Connected to the `HR` shared folder using:
   - `\\SERVER2022\HR`
-- Created shortcut and pinned shared folder to Quick Access
+- Created a shortcut and pinned the shared folder to Quick Access.
 - Mapped network drives:
-  - `Z:` drive → HR share
+  - `Z:` drive → `HR` share
-  - `P:` drive → Personal share using:
+  - `P:` drive → `Personal` share using:
     - `\\SERVER2022\Personal\%username%`
-- Tested adding/removing additional user `test`
+- Tested adding and removing an additional user (`test`) from the relevant permissions/groups.
-- Practiced modifying user access and permissions
+- Practised modifying user access and folder permissions.

-## Remote Desktop and Remote Administration
+## Remote Desktop & Remote Administration

-### Remote Desktop Testing
+### Remote Desktop
-- Enabled remote connections to `Desktop2`
+- Enabled Remote Desktop connections on `Desktop2`.
-- Tested Remote Desktop connection from `Desktop1`
+- Tested a Remote Desktop connection from `Desktop1`.
-- Verified functionality by creating and moving folders on user `patty` desktop remotely
+- Verified remote access by creating and moving folders on user `patty`'s desktop.

-### Remote Registry Access
+### Remote Registry
-- Attempted remote connection to `Desktop2` using Registry Editor
+- Attempted to connect to `Desktop2` remotely using Registry Editor.
-- Encountered error relating to Remote Administration / Remote Registry service
+- Encountered an error related to the Remote Registry service.
-- On `Desktop2`, enabled `RemoteRegistry` service:
+- On `Desktop2`:
-  - Set Startup Type to `Automatic`
+  - Set the `RemoteRegistry` service Startup Type to `Automatic`.
-  - Started service successfully
+  - Started the service successfully.
-- Successfully connected to `Desktop2` through Registry Editor after enabling service
+- Successfully connected to `Desktop2` through Registry Editor after enabling the service.

-### Administrative Shares and File Access
+### Administrative Shares & Remote File Access
-- Accessed hidden administrative share:
+- Accessed the hidden administrative share:
   - `\\Desktop2\c$`
-- Tested remote file access by creating folders on user `patty` desktop
+- Tested remote file access by creating folders on user `patty`'s desktop.
-- Explored accessible shared folders and permissions
+- Explored available shared folders and permissions.

 ### Windows Remote Assistance
-- Located Remote Assistance using `msra` / `msra.exe`
+- Located Windows Remote Assistance using `msra` / `msra.exe`.
-- Attempted remote assistance connection to `Desktop2`
+- Attempted to establish a Remote Assistance connection to `Desktop2`.
-- Encountered permissions issue on `patty` when adding `helpdesk` to Remote Desktop Users group
+- Encountered a permissions issue when adding `helpdesk` to the Remote Desktop Users group for user `patty`.
-- Resolved issue by logging into `helpdesk` account directly and re-adding permissions successfully
+- Resolved the issue by logging into the `helpdesk` account directly and re-adding the required permissions.

-### Remote Assistance Session Testing
+### Remote Assistance Session
-- On `Desktop2`, created Remote Assistance invitation file
+- Created a Remote Assistance invitation file on `Desktop2`.
-- Accessed invitation from `Desktop1` using:
+- Accessed the invitation from `Desktop1` using:
   - `\\Desktop2\c$`
-- Connected successfully using invitation password
+- Connected successfully using the invitation password.
-- Tested chat functionality and remote control access
+- Tested chat functionality and remote control.
-- Verified remote control by interacting with desktop and editing text remotely
+- Verified remote control by interacting with `Desktop2` and editing text remotely.

 ## Group Policy Management (GPO)

 ### Creating and Applying Group Policy
-- In Group Policy Management on `Server2022`, created a new Group Policy Object (GPO) called `Task Manager`
+- Created a Group Policy Object (GPO) called `Task Manager` in Group Policy Management on `Server2022`.
-- Applied policy to user `patty`
-- Configured policies under:
-  - User Configuration
+- Linked the GPO to the `HR` organisational unit (OU).
-  - Ctrl + Alt + Delete Options
+- Configured the following policies under User Configuration → Ctrl + Alt + Delete Options:
-- Enabled:
   - Remove Change Password
   - Remove Task Manager
-- Linked and enforced GPO within the `HR` organisational unit (OU)
+- Applied the policy to user `patty`.

 ### Testing Group Policy on Desktop2
-- Logged into `Desktop2` using user `patty`
+- Logged into `Desktop2` as `patty`.
-- Forced Group Policy update using:
+- Forced a Group Policy refresh using:
   - `gpupdate /force`
-- Verified policy application:
+- Verified the policy by confirming that `taskmgr` could not be opened.
-  - `taskmgr` failed to open as expected
-- Confirmed Task Manager still worked when Command Prompt was launched as Administrator
+- Tested the behaviour with Command Prompt launched as Administrator and confirmed Task Manager could still be accessed.

-### Additional Group Policy Testing
+### Additional GPO Testing
-- Created and tested additional GPO to remove Recycle Bin icon from desktop
+- Created and tested a second GPO to remove the Recycle Bin icon from the desktop.
-- Noted that user sign-out/sign-in was required before policy fully applied
+- Found that signing out and back in was required before the policy fully applied.
-- Verified Recycle Bin could still be accessed manually using:
+- Verified the Recycle Bin could still be accessed manually using:
   - `shell:RecycleBinFolder`

-### Troubleshooting Group Policy Results Wizard
+### Troubleshooting – Group Policy Results Wizard
-- Attempted to run Group Policy Results Wizard for `Desktop2`
+- Attempted to run the Group Policy Results Wizard for `Desktop2`.
-- Encountered RPC Server error
+- Encountered an RPC Server error.
-- Verified network connectivity using:
+- Tested network connectivity using:
   - `ping 10.1.10.4`
-- Checked required services on `Desktop2`:
+- Checked the following services on `Desktop2`:
   - Remote Procedure Call (RPC)
   - RPC Endpoint Mapper
-- Confirmed services were running and set to Automatic
+- Confirmed both services were running and set to `Automatic`.
-- Resolved issue by temporarily disabling Private Firewall on `Desktop2` to identify the cause
+- Temporarily disabled the Private Firewall to identify whether it was blocking the connection.
-- Re-enabled firewall after testing
+- Confirmed the firewall was causing the issue and re-enabled it after testing.

 ### RSOP / Group Policy Verification
-- Used RSOP (Resultant Set of Policy) logging through Active Directory user tools
+- Used RSOP (Resultant Set of Policy) to review applied Group Policy settings.
-- Verified applied policies and confirmed Task Manager restrictions
+- Verified that the expected policies were being applied to `patty`.

 ## PDQ Deploy

 ### Environment Preparation
-- Installed VirtualBox Guest Additions and restarted virtual machines
+- Installed VirtualBox Guest Additions and restarted the virtual machines.
-- Created shared folder `andervss_lab` and enabled Auto-mount
+- Created a shared folder `andervss_lab` and enabled Auto-mount.
-- Downloaded PDQ Deploy (Free Edition) and stored installer in shared folder
+- Downloaded PDQ Deploy (Free Edition) and stored the installer in the shared folder.
-- Changed network adapter to Bridged Adapter
+- Changed the network adapter to Bridged Adapter to provide internet access.
-- Reverted IP and DNS settings to obtain addresses automatically (DHCP)
+- Reverted IP and DNS settings to obtain addresses automatically using DHCP.
 - Verified internet connectivity using:
   - `ping 8.8.8.8`
-- Confirmed web browser access
+- Confirmed web browser access.

 ### Installing and Testing PDQ Deploy
-- Installed PDQ Deploy (Free Edition) on `Server2022`
+- Installed PDQ Deploy (Free Edition) on `Server2022`.
-- Created deployment package using PDFsam Basic
+- Created a deployment package using PDFsam Basic.
-- Performed one-time deployment targeting `Server2022`
+- Performed a test deployment targeting `Server2022`.
-- Verified successful deployment by confirming PDFsam was installed and accessible
+- Verified successful deployment by confirming PDFsam Basic was installed and accessible.

 ### PDQ Inventory
-- Downloaded PDQ Inventory and stored installer in shared folder `andervss_lab`
-- Installed PDQ Inventory on `Server2022`
+- Downloaded and installed PDQ Inventory on `Server2022`.
-- Added `Desktop2` to inventory and verified successful communication
+- Added `Desktop2` to the inventory and verified successful communication.
-- Accessed administrative share:
+- Accessed the administrative share:
   - `\\Desktop2\c$`
-- Tested remote file management by creating and moving files to user desktop locations
+- Tested remote file management by creating and moving files on the user's desktop.
-- Tested remote reboot functionality on `Desktop2`
+- Tested remote reboot functionality on `Desktop2`.
-- Verified Remote Desktop connectivity
+- Verified Remote Desktop connectivity.
-- Generated PDF report of installed applications on `Desktop2`
+- Generated a PDF report showing installed applications on `Desktop2`.

-### PDQ Deploy Integration
+### Remote Software Deployment
-- Opened PDQ Deploy through PDQ inventory and targeted `Desktop2`
+- Opened PDQ Deploy through PDQ Inventory and targeted `Desktop2`.
-- Successfully deployed PDFsam Basic remotely
+- Successfully deployed PDFsam Basic remotely.
-- Verified software installation following deployment
+- Verified that PDFsam Basic was installed successfully on `Desktop2`.

+## Printer Management
+- Added **Print Management** through Server Manager.
+- Added **Microsoft Publisher Color Printer** for testing and published it in Active Directory.
+- Configured the printer to be available to the **HR** group.
+- Logged into `Desktop2` as `ANDERVSS\patty` and attempted to find and add the shared printer.
+- **Issue:** Error **#740 – Operation could not be completed.
+Requested operation requires elevation.**
+- **Cause:** Installing the printer required administrator privileges.
+- **Resolution:** Logged into `Desktop2` using the `ANDERVSS\Administrator` account and installed the printer successfully.
+- Logged back into `ANDERVSS\patty` and successfully connected to the installed printer.